 Born in New York in 1930, Jim Hall recorded and performed for almost 60 years from the mid-1950s until his death in 2013.

-Considered one of the great classic jazz guitarists, Hall played with a delicate, warm tone that worked so well he barely changed it throughout his long career!
+Considered one of the great classic jazz guitarists, Hall played with a delicate, warm tone that worked so well that he barely changed it throughout his long career!

 Hall’s spacious and melodic playing suited these more intimate settings perfectly – check out how much space he would leave in his solos!